nicklayb/galerie/guides/mailer.md

 # Mailer

-Nectarine has to send emails here and there and uses [Swoosh](https://hexdocs.pm/swoosh/Swoosh.Adapters.SMTP.html) to do so.
+Galerie has to send emails here and there and uses [Swoosh](https://hexdocs.pm/swoosh/Swoosh.Adapters.SMTP.html) to do so.
 The application is already configured to support the following adapters (defined using `MAILER_ADAPTER`.

 - `"local"`: Uses a faker email sender that sends to a local view where you can inspect them.
 - `"smtp"`: Uses a SMTP server to send a email.
 You need a few more env variables in order for this to work.
 See [SMTP](#smtp) section.